Topics of plans for the section "Knowledge"

 b) rationalism;

-Objectives of scientific knowledge:
+Tasks of scientific knowledge:

 a) description;

-b) an explanation;
+b) explanation;

 4. Levels of knowledge: